Our Front Lawn

-This is a self-sustaining eco-system that includes the injection of mushroom spores, adding "insult to injury" in the exchange of unwanted natural by-products with those wanted by neighbouring plant life.
+This is a self-sustaining ecosystem that includes the injection of mushroom spores in the exchange of "unwanted" natural by-products with those "wanted" by neighbouring plant life.
 Seriously???

-Each of these edibles a powerhouse of clean-burning energy to nourish happy-healthy chemistry, in our brains.
-All of them soon to be battened down by a Serviceberry hedge.
-This hedge is not meant to keep a soul out, but to instead draw near pollinators and people alike, should any care to happen by for a snack.
+All of them battened down by a Serviceberry hedge.
+A hedge not meant to keep a soul out, but to draw near pollinators and people alike, should any care to happen by for a snack.

-I'm not certain if it was being deaf as a toddler, being labelled a "gifted learner" in an age before ADHD had been invented, or having a unicycle-riding Anglican Minister as a father, but somehow, this quirky little garden is who I am.
+I'm not certain if it's being deaf as a toddler, being labelled a "gifted learner" (aka a daydreamer who missed the whole darned point but could spell like the Dickens), having a unicycle-riding Anglican Minister as a father, or an incessant disdain for those those pulsating fluorescent classroom lights... but somehow, this quirky little garden is who I am.

 I haven't a clue what I'm doing.
 But have I ever?